Have you ever noticed people with a dark and dirty neck?

 Why does this hormonal imbalance occur?

-Would the person be necessarily/diabetic/or having high blood glucose level?
+Would the person be necessarily diabetic/or having a high blood glucose level?

 No. Not necessarily.
-The person might have a normal body weight and glucose level.
-But this is a warning signal that if not attended to, the person may become diabetic with or without normal body weight.
+The person might have average body weight and glucose level.
+But this is a warning signal that if not attended to, the person may develop diabetes with or without normal body weight.

 Who is vulnerable?
 Is this contagious.

-Does someone have to take the medicine lifelong?
+Does someone have to take medicine lifelong?
 Or how long the medicine has to be taken?

 It has to be taken as per physician’s advice.
-In most cases, the physician would advise to take medicine till the disappearance of dark patches.
+In most cases, the physician would advise taking medicine until the disappearance of dark patches.
 After that, exercise & healthy food should contain it.
-In case dark patches reappear, visit a dermatologist again.
+In case dark patches reappear, revisit a dermatologist.

 What would be the consequences if attention is not paid to it?